 The artwork above is a triptych, a formal composition used for religious art during the Renaissance and Middle Ages.
-But Rauschenberg’s canvasses appear empty.
+But Rauschenberg’s canvases appear empty.
 Did he just put raw canvasses on the wall?
 Had he done anything to them?
 Was this art, or was it satire?

 The White Paintings were not the first of their kind.
-So-called monochrome paintings have been traced back to 1617, when the physician and occult philosopher Robert Fludd published an all-black illustration called “Darkness” in his book on the origin of the universe.
-Monochromatic art continued to be speculated on and joked about, with the 19th century writer and humorist Alphonse Allais describing an exhibition of incoherent arts, including an all-red artwork called “Tomato harvesting by apoplectic cardinals on the shore of the Red Sea” and an all-white painting called “First communion of anaemic young girls in the snow.”
+Monochrome paintings trace back to 1617, when the physician and occult philosopher Robert Fludd published an all-black illustration called “Darkness” in his book on the origin of the universe.
+Monochromatic art continued to be speculated on and joked about, with the 19th century writer and humorist Alphonse Allais describing an exhibition of incoherent arts, including an all-red artwork called “Tomato harvesting by apoplectic cardinals on the shore of the Red Sea” and an all-white painting called “First communion of anemic young girls in the snow.”
 The cubist painter Jean Metzinger took the idea seriously in 1911, stating in an interview with the Paris Journal, “Who knows if someday, a great painter, looking with scorn on the often brutal game of supposed colorists and taking the seven colors back to the primordial white unity that encompasses them all, will not exhibit completely white canvases, with nothing, absolutely nothing on them.”

 These were not real artworks, they were thought-experiments, jokes.
 But Rauschenberg took the idea of white paintings seriously, applying basic house paint to his canvases, rolling it on like you'd paint a wall.
 The results were divisive to say the least.
 They were called a scandal.
 When shown in 1953 at the Stable Gallery in New York, the art critic James Fitzsimmons described them as a “gratuitously destructive act.”